-Following a Proven System
+Follow a Proven System

 A major benefit to owning a franchise is being provided with a proven working system.
-This includes following branding guidelines, having employees wear a specific uniform, putting out branded marketing materials, trademarks, and logos.
+This includes following branding guidelines, having employees wear a specific uniform, and putting out branded marketing materials, trademarks, and logos.
 While there is no guarantee of success in franchising, a common reason for failure is not following the franchise model.
 Following this system is what makes a good franchise owner.

 A Team Player

-To run a successful franchise, you need to be a team player and ensure that your staff and managers feel like valuable parts of the company.
-If employees feel valued and notice that you take the time to listen to what they have to say, they will enjoy coming to work and provide customers with a better experience as a result.
+To run a successful franchise, you need to be a team player to ensure that your staff and managers feel like valuable parts of the company.
+If employees feel valued and notice that you take the time to listen to what they have to say, they will enjoy coming to work and providing customers with a better experience as a result.
 It would be wise to have regular meetings with other franchise owners to collaborate and share the best practices to make the franchise successful.

 As with any business venture, franchise ownership comes with risk.
 What makes a good franchise owner is being able to take that leap into franchise ownership and trust the system that is provided to you.
 You are putting your own capital into the business, so with big risk comes big rewards.

 With a working system in place and excellent support and training, franchising is a great investment that allows you to be your own boss and achieve financial independence and work-life balance.